intel/afxdp-plugins-for-kubernetes/README.md

 3. The daemonset will run on all nodes, installing the CNI and starting the Device Plugin running on each node.

 The CNI and Device Plugin are now deployed.

-#### Running Pods

-- Create a network attachment definition file.
-This is the config for the CNI plugin.
-	- An example file can be found under [examples/network-attachment-definition.yaml](./examples/network-attachment-definition.yaml)
-	- Change the config if necessary.
-See comments in the example file.
-	- `kubectl create -f network-attachment-definition.yaml`
-- Create a pod spec:
-	- An example pod spec can be found under [examples/pod-spec.yaml](./examples/pod-spec.yaml)
-	- Configure the pod spec to use a suitable Docker image and to reference the network attachment definition as well as the resource type from the Device Plugin.
-See comments in the example file.
-	- `kubectl create -f pod-spec.yaml`

 ## Device Plugin Config